Important Dates:

 Lab Exercises

-- Lab 7: Fluvial stuff.
+• Lab 7: Fluvial stuff.
 Data is here.
-Canvas quiz must be completed by midnight on November.
+Canvas quiz must be completed by midnight on 31 October - yes, the same as lab 6.
+We need to get these finished before the second exam.

-- Extra Credit lab.
+• Extra Credit lab.
 Worth up to 2 points.
-Goto this website (free website registration, though it might not be necessary anymore), add at least a dozen criteria - but probably many more to get useful results.
+Goto this website (to do more than 5 wishes, you will need to register - it's free).
+Add at least a dozen criteria - but probably many more to get useful results.
+Have fun with this.
 What I need proof of is your map.
 If you're not seeing the map itself change, hit F5 (reload).
 Take a screenshot.
 All I really need is the map and the list of top matches (in other words, I don't need to see your criteria - not my business).
 To get just this, use the windows snipping tool (no clue on a mac....).
 If you've never used this tool, google is, as always, your friend.
 Copy the screenshot into a word document and upload it in canvas.

-- Due by midnight on friday of the last week of class (1 December).
+• Due by midnight on 21 November (the last day of class before Thanksgiving).

 Do the following: